avrahamm/calls-csv-statistics/README.md

 ### Benefits

+- **Improved Performance**: By avoiding serial operations
+- and performing operations in bulk or parallel manner as much as possible.
-- **Improved Performance**: Processing large files in parallel significantly reduces total processing time
+- **Improved Performance**: Processing large files in
+- parallel significantly reduces total processing time
-- **Scalability**: The system can scale to handle very large files by adjusting the chunk size
+- **Scalability**: The system can scale to handle
+- large files by adjusting the chunk size
 - **Reliability**: Transaction-based approach ensures data integrity
-- **Error Isolation**: Issues in one chunk don't affect processing of other chunks
+- **Input file error handling **: In case a corrupted chunk is detected,
+- the file is not processed.
 - **Detailed Error Reporting**: Precise tracking of which rows had issues and why

 ## License